microsoft/PowerToys/README.md

 ### Requirements

-- Windows 10 v1903 (build 18362) or newer preferred, Windows 10 v1803 (build 17134) minimum.
+- Windows 10 v1903 (build 18362) or newer.
-   - ⚠️ PowerToys minimum version of Windows 10 will be increased to v1903 starting with the 0.37 release
+   - ⚠️ PowerToys minimum version of Windows 10 is v1903 starting with the 0.37 release
 - Have [.NET Core 3.1.13 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/thank-you/runtime-desktop-3.1.13-windows-x64-installer).
 The installer should handle this but we want to directly make people aware.

 ### Via GitHub with EXE [Recommended]